Testosterone (On the skin)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Problems with urination, increase in how much or how often you urinate.
+- Changes in how much or how often you urinate, trouble urinating

 If you notice these less serious side effects, talk with your doctor: